ghi-electronics/BrainPad-Docs/go-beyond/system-setup.md

 To prepare the BrainPad you only need to install the latest firmware as shown below.

 1. Download and save the TinyCLR OS v0.10 firmware from [Downloads](../resources/downloads.md).
 We recommend saving the firmware file on your desktop.
 2. Connect the BrainPad to your computer using a micro USB cable.
-The PWR light on the BrainPad should be on.
+The power (PWR) light on the BrainPad should be on.
 3. Press and hold the RESET button on the BrainPad for at least three seconds until the Light Bulb on the BrainPad lights up green.
 4. A window will open named `BrainPad2`.
 Drag the firmware file from step 1 into this window.
 5. The Light Bulb on the BrainPad will flicker and a progress gauge will appear on the computer screen.